IgniteUI/help-topics/topics/10_AngularJS Directives/01_Conditional_and_Advanced_Templating_with_AngularJS.md

 ### <a id="external-templates"></a>External Templates

-The easiest way to avoid conflicts would be to define templates outside the `ng-app` directive but that would mean the template can no longer be part of the Ignite UI directive options.
+The easiest way to avoid conflicts would be to define templates outside the `ng-app` directive but that would mean the template can no longer be part of the %%ProductName%% directive options.
 Nonetheless, an external template can often have a desired effect.
 For example you can increase readability of your code or share templates between controls.
 Either way, the directives need to be able to find that template for control initialization and to do that you use a scope method.

 ### <a id="scope-method"></a>Using a Scope Method

 A function defined in the angular scope can be used to provide the template value via option evaluation.
 It can perform both complex tasks for initialization or simply provide access to a template defined somewhere in the document.
-While some controls provide the choice to supply either the template itself or the id by which it can be found( e.g. the `igDataChart`), the Ignite UI directives will register the `getHtml()` function in your scope for the rest:
+While some controls provide the choice to supply either the template itself or the id by which it can be found( e.g. the `igDataChart`), the %%ProductName%% directives will register the `getHtml()` function in your scope for the rest:

 **In JavaScript:**
 ```js